Living at Mansfield

 Mansfield occupies a very central location in Oxford, close to the libraries and shops, but in a quiet setting near the University Parks and the river Cherwell.

-The College’s main library is a wonderful wood-panelled room which contains core texts for all courses, and there are separate libraries devoted to Law and Theology.
-All three libraries are open to students twenty-four hours a day, and there are computers available for use by students.
+The College’s main library is a wonderful wood-panelled room which contains core texts for all courses, and there are separate libraries devoted to Law, Philosophy, Politics & Economics, and Theology.
+All four libraries are open to students twenty-four hours a day, and there are computers available for use by students.